danielemalitesta/danielemalitesta.github.io/_pages/about.md

 From January 2020 to November 2020 I worked as Research Assistant at Polytechnic of Bari.

 Starting from November 2020, I'm a Ph.D.
-Student working on Graph Learning techniques for Multimedia Recommender Systems.
+Student working on Graph Representation Learning techniques for Multimedia Recommender Systems.

 # Contacts
 * institutional email: [**daniele.malitesta@poliba.it**](mailto:daniele.malitesta@poliba.it)